Migrate to Grav 2.0

 Modern dependencies mean modern security:

-- All vendor packages on their latest secure releases — no carrying along years of accumulated CVEs
+- All vendor packages on their latest secure releases, with no years of accumulated CVEs to carry along

 - Latest Symfony and Twig versions with all upstream security improvements